sud018/Bank-Customer-Churn-Analysis/README.md

 <img width="168" alt="Screenshot 2025-06-09 at 3 27 27 PM" src="https://github.com/user-attachments/assets/376c93fc-1bfe-4d9e-be15-d506cf92ac59" />

-**This is the image showing the churned customers who are inactive**
+**This is the image showing the churned customers who are inactive.**

 ## Recommendations
 Based on the churn analysis, the following recommendations are suggested to improve customer retention: